Treatment Near You

 LightHeart Mental Health offers therapy and psychiatric services throughout the Greater Seattle area and via convenient telehealth options.
 Our experienced therapists and psychiatric providers deliver supportive, individualized care for adults from all backgrounds and identities.
 Here, you will always be treated as a whole person, never just a number.
 Give us a call today at 425.800.5688 to learn more about our mental health services.

-For new clients, please click here to schedule an appointment.
-For existing clients, please click here and find your office location to contact your office directly.
+For new clients, schedule an appointment today.
+For existing clients, please find your office location to contact your office directly.

 Sources: